On the Acceleration of Deep Learning Model Parallelism with Staleness: Diversely Stale Parameters

 \subsection{DSP Gradient}

-Here we introduce the DSP gradient based on the concept of Layer-wise Staleness.
-We first go back to Figure \ref{dsp data traversal} and set the constraints of DSP as

-such that both the dependencies in the forward and backward pass no longer exist, because we do not need them to finish in the same timestamp anymore.
-The non-decreasing property corresponds to the fact that the data needs to go through bottom layers before top layers, and the error gradient needs to go through top layers before bottom layers.
+We first set the constraints of DSP as $t_0<t_1<\ldots<t_{K-1}\leq t_{K}<t_{K+1}<\ldots<t_{2K-1}$ such that both the dependencies in the forward and backward pass no longer exist, because we do not need them to finish in the same timestamp anymore.
+The non-decreasing property corresponds to the fact that the data needs to go through the bottom layers before the top layers, and the error gradient needs to go through the top layers before the bottom layers.